JansonYeTao/LLM-AI-Generated-Essay-Detection/2nd_solution/doc/2nd_solution.md

 Basically the generated essay should be not only rooted in the given prompt, but also be rooted in given context questions.
 This is to make sure when we compare only on the text which is written by Human or AI instead of other outside factors.

+And finally we will have:
+- ftdata (train_df.csv): the one we are talking about above.
+5 prompts only.
+Around 9,000 negatives VS 18,000 positives.
+- v4data (train_v4_drcat_01.csv): gathered by other competitors.
+All 15 prompts plus a little others.
+Around 28,000 negatives VS 45,000 positives.
+Can be downloaded here: https://www.kaggle.com/datasets/thedrcat/daigt-v4-train-dataset

 ## Classifier Finetuning (Prompt-Specific)